Semilinear Feynman-Kac Formulae for $B$-Continuous Viscosity Solutions: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Andrzej {\'{S}}wi{\k{e}}ch for his constructive criticism of the manuscript.
+The author would like to thank Andrzej {\'{S}}wi{\k{e}}ch for his constructive criticism of the manuscript, as well as the anonymous referees for their feedback which helped to improve the manuscript.
 During the preparation of this work, the author was supported by a fellowship of the German Academic Exchange Service (DAAD).